vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 ## Wrapping Up

 This was a detailed example of how one would go about adding unit tests to their V projects.
-Some teams may practice **Test Driven Development** where the unit tests are written before the actual implementation to ensure that the API design goal is met.
-In any case, tests are good to have and instil confidence in the users of a project.
+Tests are good to have and instil confidence in the maintainers of a project.

 We covered a lot of ground with `geo` but not everything.
 Here are a list of things that we did not do: